Japan Line: the sweatshirt in Toki material

 When luxury takes over the sweatshirt

 It was only a matter of time before luxury took over .
-We can notably cite Tommy Hilfiger (who very quickly adopted a strategy of rapprochement with musical artists ), without forgetting the sweatshirt by Calvin Klein.
+We can notably mention Tommy Hilfiger (who very quickly adopted a strategy of rapprochement with musical artists ), without forgetting the sweatshirt by Calvin Klein.

-calvin klein 90 sweatshirt
+Calvin Klein 90 sweatshirt

 The iconic Calvin Klein Jeans sweatshirt.